ngoldbaum/RunNotebook/README.md

 wholesale.
 However, there are some issues with this approach as well.
 Versioning notebooks is difficult - output can change and if the notebook output contains large amounts of data, the diffs can easily grow quickly, producing an inconveniently large repository.
-Versioning evluated notebooks also offers no guarantee that the code in the notebook is still functional.
+In addition, updating the notebook requires manually re-evaluating all the notebook cells, saving the notebook, and making a commit if anything changes.
+Versioning evluated notebooks also offers no guarantee that the code in the notebook is still functional - a real concern with a notebook documenting an evolving codebase with imperfect test coverage.

 ## Using Sphinx Extensions to Automate Notebook Running

-The extension included in this package make it easy to include unevaluated notebooks or short python code snippets inside of documentation.
-The extension make use of [runipy](https://github.com/paulgb/runipy) to script the evaluation of notebooks and [nbconvert](http://ipython.org/ipython-doc/rel-1.1.0/interactive/nbconvert.html) to conver the resulting evaluated notebooks into HTML suitable for embedding in a Sphinx document.
+The extensions included in this package make it easy to include unevaluated notebooks or short python code snippets inside of documentation.
+Both extensions make use of [runipy](https://github.com/paulgb/runipy) to script the evaluation of notebooks and [nbconvert](http://ipython.org/ipython-doc/rel-1.1.0/interactive/nbconvert.html) to convert the resulting evaluated notebooks into HTML suitable for embedding in a Sphinx document.

 ## Dependencies